fsctcommunity/Policies/README.md

 - Hotspot Detection
   - Policy to check Windows Machines to see if a Hotspot is plugged in via USB

+- Linux installed
+  - Policies to track applications installed on Linux based machines using both Agent based and Remote Inspection

+- Mac Assessment
+  - Policies to help with assessing Mac OS devices

+- NDAA Devices
+  - Policy to track devices banned by the National Defense Administration Act

 - Network Change Policies
   - Group of policies to track changes on the network

+- Print Nightmare
+  - Two policies set to track the PrintNightmare vulnerabilities

 - Remote Desktop NLA Detection Policy
   - Policy for detecting Managed Windows devices that that are listening on TCP/3389 (RDP) that have NLA enabled.